-And yet, the exact same thing seems to have happened here with respect to the IOM committee for ME/CFS.
-NIH demanded that behavioral-health specialists be included as panel members and the IOM obliged without even an iota of resistance.
+According to the documents, NIH demanded that behavioral-health specialists be included as panel members and the IOM obliged without even an iota of resistance.
 This is how we ended up with two psychologists on the IOM panel, Dr. Cleeland and Dr. Alegria.
-Of interest is, e.g., that Dr. Alegria has co-authored a paper that classifies CFS as a neurasthenia spectrum disorder.
+Of particular interest and concern is, e.g., that Dr. Alegria has co-authored a paper that classifies CFS as a neurasthenia spectrum disorder.

-Hard not to feel like the IOM’s claim of independence is nothing but a PR stunt, huh?
-It does make sense; after all, the IOM relies heavily on federal-government money for its operations.
-It’s difficult to imagine any real independence—independence that goes beyond lip service—when a financial dependence exists.
+Hard not to feel like the IOM’s claim of independence is nothing but a sale pitch.
+It does make sense though; after all, the IOM relies heavily on federal-government money for its operations.
+It’s difficult to imagine any real independence—independence that goes beyond lip service—when financial reliance exists.
 No wonder then that there was not a sliver of doubt on the part of NIH that the IOM would “accept” the ME/CFS contract, as NIH-internal correspondence reveals:

 But anyway, if it’s business, why not get what you really want when you have all the bargaining power.
-In the case of NIH, that was, among other things, to include the psych lobby.
+In the case of NIH, that was, among other things, to include psychologists as panel members.
 And so they did and here is how.

-Note that ME/CFS experts were included.
-Based on the SOW/RFP, the IOM submitted to the NIH the first version of their Technical Proposal on August 23, 2013.
-All drafts of that document have been claimed exempt under FOIA, so I do not have a copy of those.
-On August 30, 2013, NIH sent an email to the IOM in reply with “issues and concerns.”
+Note that ME/CFS experts were included originally, behavioral science was not.
+Based on this SOW/RFP, the IOM submitted to the NIH the first version of their Technical Proposal on August 23, 2013.
+All drafts of that document have been claimed exempt under FOIA and have not been provided to me.
+On August 30, 2013, NIH replied to the IOM draft Technical Proposal by email, listing “issues and concerns.”
 Here is one of the additions NIH requested IOM to make to the proposal:

 But that was still not good enough for NIH.
-The agency wrote to the IOM on September 10, 2013 with the following not too subtle “proposed” change:
+On September 10, 2013, the agency wrote requested the following “proposed” change:

-See what NIH were trying to do here?
-They were trying to bury “behavioral health” in the middle of the sentence, most likely in hopes that those brain-fogged patients won’t notice.
+NIH was trying to bury “behavioral health” in the middle of the sentence.
 That’s the entirety of this change request with respect to this particular sentence: change the order of specialties to move behavioral health, so it wouldn’t be the first specialty after “ME/CFS including ….”
-Wouldn’t want to be too obvious, would they?

 All About Appearances